danielver02/ALPS/INSTALL.md

 - GNU make, in some cases it is useful to have the autoconf/automake tools
 - Fortran 90 compiler (e.g., gfortran) - we recommend using the latest version
   of the compiler to avoid any surprises in the evaluation.
-- MPI (e.g., openmpi or MPICH) - likewise, this should also be the latest version
+- MPI (e.g., Open MPI or MPICH) - likewise, this should also be the latest version
 - BLAS and LAPACK - these two libraries are used for the polyharmonic spline interpolation in ALPS.
 They are directly linked during the compilation